 Apple has a secret iMessage effect so hidden that there's only one way to unlock it, and it's not by digging through the Messages app's settings, tools, effects, or interface.
-However, it's used the same way whether you're messaging from an iPhone, iPad, iPod touch, or Mac, so it's easy to remember once you know.
+However, it's used the same way whether you're messaging from an iPhone, iPad, or Mac, so it's easy to remember once you know.

 Images, emoji, stickers, GIFs, and videos can help express your emotions, feelings, or ideas visually in a text conversation, and you can use Apple's bubble effects to emphasize any of those things.
 But when you want to add flair to whatever you're saying or visualizing, you'd use Apple's message effects.